Prompt to press F1/F2 each time computer boots

 New hardware was recently installed

 If new hardware was recently installed in your computer, you may receive the prompt "Press F1 or F2 to enter setup".
-If you receive this message, the BIOS (basic input/output system) needs you to verify the configuration of your new hardware.
+One reason may be that the BIOS (basic input/output system) needs you to verify the configuration of the new hardware.
 Enter the BIOS setup, verify or change your hardware settings, save your configuration, and exit.
-If you continue to receive errors, continue to the next step.
+If you continue to receive the "Press F1 or F2 to enter setup" message, continue to the next step.

 Error or confliction with settings in BIOS

-If your time and date are not set correctly, your CMOS battery is more than likely bad.
-Try setting the correct time and date, save the settings and then reboot.
-If, after turning off the computer the time and date get reset again, replace the CMOS battery.
+If the time and date displayed aren't right, your CMOS battery may be bad.
+To check, set the correct time and date, save the settings, and then reboot.
+If, after rebooting, the time and date are still wrong, replace the CMOS battery.
+See the next section for details.

-If the time and date are correct and everything else appears to be correct, try resetting the BIOS values to their default settings.
+If the time and date are fine, and everything else appears to be okay, try resetting the BIOS values to their default settings.

 CMOS battery is bad or failing

-If you continue to receive the prompt to enter setup each time the computer boots up and you have attempted the above suggestions, your CMOS battery is bad.
-We recommend you replace the CMOS battery.
+If you continue to receive the prompt to enter setup and you have attempted the suggestions above, your CMOS battery is bad and should be replaced.